RZMC/dndCharGen/README.md

   2. should probably have a submenu or be split amongst utilities
   3. may want to have visual aid
   4. should probably have a config setting to automatically import rules and tables
+  5. Debug Toggle(Probably belongs in options now that I think about it)

 ###Options